UXN-021/AwesomeDB-USC-DSCI-551-Project/Report.md

 The insertion method calls the `_insert_row()` or `_insert_doc()` functions as we discussed about in the <u>Storage and Chunking</u> section.
 Following is a screenshot of the relational insertion.

+For example, in our NoSQL database implementation, the `insert_data` method within the NoSQL class, extending the BaseEngine class, handles data insertion.
+First, it checks if the specified table exists, halting the process if the table is absent.
+For existing tables, the method takes input data, provided as a list of `field_name=field_value` pairs, splits these strings, and converts values to the correct data type using the _get_typed_value method.
+This ensures the data is in a JSON-compatible format.
+The converted data is then compiled into a document and inserted into the table with the` _insert_doc` method.
+A confirmation message is displayed upon successful insertion, confirming the data has been added.

 ![image-20231208183555177](img/image-20231208183555177.png)

 ## Deletion/Updating/Projection/Filtering